 As is the case with Florida in the summer, the heat and humidity of the environment are extreme.
 With this, the most important thing, next to the electricity powering your home, will be your A/C unit, as anyone knows what a house is like without one running.
 But, you may notice that when the weather is at its worst is when your unit will give out on you, and freezes up.
 There are several reasons as to why this is happening, and we would like to go through a couple of reasons as to why.

-If you’re A/C system is not functioning correctly, it may affect the refrigerant chlorodifluoromethane or R22, and how it behaves within the system.
+If your A/C system is not functioning correctly, it may affect the refrigerant chlorodifluoromethane or R22, and how it behaves within the system.
 If the pressure in your system changes, then this could cause the R22 to behave differently.
 As the house’s moist air makes its way over the evaporator, the air’s moisture will condense and freeze on the system’s coils, and ice will form.
 This ice will act as an insulator and cause the coils to freeze, and not function.
 To fix this, you should contact Airsource America so a professional can come out and make the proper repairs.

 Overused, or clogged up air filters will prevent air from making its way correctly through your unit.
 This reduction of airflow will lead to your group having to work harder than usual to complete the cooling you want it to.
 This prevents the right amount of warm air from making its way over your system, and will not be able to stop the condensation forming on the coils from turning to ice.